 Proficient standards to be a certified cyber forensic investigator

 Owing to a continuous demand for digital forensic training by the companies, appreciable number of certifications are available.
-Employers preferably look for certified forensic investigators having key-skills on digital forensic.
+Employers preferably look for certified forensic interviewers and certified fraud investigators having key-skills on digital forensic.
 The most common standards that a certified digital forensic investigator should have are as follows:

 |“Practitioners require technical and professional training in digital forensics principles and processes.” – Jason Jordaan, principal forensic scientist at DFIRLABS, at the ITWeb Security|